Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 Spectacular sunset from the free campsite

-We meet a Japanese touring cyclist who traveled almost everywhere in Japan and in many countries abroad as well, we give each other appointment at a nearby camping spot but we go to the wrong one, a pity, would have been great to exchange information with such an experienced traveler!
+We met a Japanese touring cyclist who traveled almost everywhere in Japan and in many countries abroad as well, we gave each other an appointment at a nearby camping spot but we went to the wrong one, a pity, would have been great to exchange information with such an experienced traveler!

 In the morning we hit the Shimanami Kaido again, the bridges are always spectacular, especially the last one, a bit scary, the bike path goes under the car highway, as usual for Japan a masterpiece of architecture.